 If you answered yes to the above questions, and you or a loved one has sustained one of the injuries listed, or if a loved one experienced a drowning death, you may have an injury claim that requires a personal injury attorney.
 Be sure to record important details like the date of the accident as soon as possible.
 All details will be necessary to facilitate your personal injury case.

-The Florida Statute known as the Residential Swimming Pool Safety Act informed the people of Florida that drowning deaths are the top cause of death for children in the state known for coastal beaches and swimming pools.
-Armed with that knowledge, and the residential compliance standards outlined in the act for homeowners, it’s important that every property owner who has a pool on the property be responsible for the safety of the people in and around it, whether a home in residential New Tampa or a hotel in the heart of Orlando.
+The Florida Statute known as the Residential Swimming Pool Safety Act informed Florida residents that drowning deaths are the top cause of death for children in the state known for coastal beaches and swimming pools.
+Armed with that knowledge, and the residential compliance standards outlined in the act for homeowners, it’s essential that every property owner who has a pool on the property be responsible for the safety of the people in and around it, whether a home in residential New Tampa or a hotel in the heart of Orlando.

 We Are Nationally Awarded Lawyers